IllinoisLegalAidOnline/website-docs/docs/source/dhi_debt_profile_entities.rst

   * debt_id is automatically generated
   * debt_problem_id is set to the debt_problem entity just created
   * created and timestamp are set
-  * debt_type is set to the taxonomy ter
+  * debt_type is set to the taxonomy term prioritized
   * all other fields are ignored

 * The debt_problem entity is updated to set the current_focus = to the debt entity ID